jncraton/computational-thinking-cpsc2020/lectures/36-git.md

 ---

 - Distributed version control system
-- Original developed to manage the source code of the Linux kernel
+- Originally developed to manage the source code of the Linux kernel
 - Most widely used version control system today

 Init